 A woman of substantial proportions, a short temper, and carrying a rifle and a pistol, Mary Fields was a formidable opponent to bad guys who thought stealing the mail was a suitable career choice.

 Mary Fields was born in Tennessee in 1832, or it might have been 1831; authorities didn't bother overmuch with the registration of slave births.
 Her future was to be either a field slave or a house slave; there were no other options.
 Although, unlike most slaves, she learned how to read and write.

-When Dunne's wife died, he sent his five children along with Mary Fields to his sister in Toledo, Ohio who was the Mother Superior of an Ursuline Convent.
-(There are conflicting reports of how Mary Fields came to be in the convent but there's full agreement that she lived there from 1870 to 1885).
+When Dunne's wife died, he sent his five children along with Fields to Toledo, Ohio to his sister, who was the Mother Superior of an Ursuline Convent.
+(There are conflicting reports of how Fields came to be in the convent but there's full agreement that she lived there from 1870 to 1885).

 A Convent Life

 The Mother Superior of the Convent of the Sacred Heart, Mary Amadeus Dunne, and Mary Fields became friends.
 This is somewhat surprising because Fields is often described as having a prickly character, being easy to fly into a rage.